evobe/evobe/Study Info/azure.md

 **tracking**
 monitoring allows tracking of file access, creation and latency, can create alerts for various events, workbooks are templates that have been created as templates of analytic types

+#### what I learned here

-**what I learned here** --- again many ways to the top of the mountain. easy to trip over your own toes here when creating management polices are storage accounts. there are many options when making a storage account - what kind of files it'll hold, how to access, where to put, how to back it up, who can access. these can be configured at a high level when creating the storage account but then fine tuned later. always consider how the data is going to be used when assigning storage policies. some keywords, hot, cold, cool, archive, blob, containers, fileshares, access keys, shared access keys, storage account
+again many ways to the top of the mountain. easy to trip over your own toes here when creating management polices are storage accounts. there are many options when making a storage account - what kind of files it'll hold, how to access, where to put, how to back it up, who can access. these can be configured at a high level when creating the storage account but then fine tuned later. always consider how the data is going to be used when assigning storage policies. some keywords, hot, cold, cool, archive, blob, containers, fileshares, access keys, shared access keys, storage account

 ### mod 10 - manage storage accounts